-Memorandum Of Understanding (MOU)
+Memorandum of Understanding (MOU)

-- A "general area of understanding" within both parties' authorities. - No transfer of funds for services is anticipated. - MOUs often state common goals and nothing more. - An MOU may be used to outline the operation of a program so that it functions a certain way. - For example, two agencies that have similar goals may agree to work together to solve a problem or support each other's activities by using an MOU. - The MOU is nothing more than a formalized handshake that may help keep a partnership "on task"
+- A "general area of understanding" within both parties' authorities. - No transfer of funds for services is anticipated. - Nothing of value must be transferred between the parties. - MOUs often state common goals and nothing more. - An MOU may be used to outline the operation of a program so that it functions a certain way. - ► For example, two agencies that have similar goals may agree to work together to solve a problem or support each other's activities by using an MOU. - The MOU is nothing more than a formalized handshake that may help keep a partnership "on task"